Unacademy: History

 Unacademy started off as a YouTube channel created by Gaurav Munjal in 2015 when he was an engineering student in Mumbai.
 Gaurav uploaded a short video tutorial on computer graphics on his YouTube channel to help his peers prepare for the semester exams.
 In December 2015, Gaurav Munjal roped in two of his friends, Hemesh Singh and Roman Saini, and launched Unacademy app to create free interactive content.

 In 2018, Unacademy acquired WiFiStudy for $10 million, a Jaipur-based online exam preparation and learning platform.
 In 2020, it acquired Kreatryx, an online preparation platform for GATE and ESE.
 That same year, Unacademy acquired CodeChef, an PrepLadder, a postgraduate medical entrance exam preparation platform, Mastree, and Coursavy, a Union Public Service Commission (UPSC) preparation platform.
 Unacademy shut down the operations at Mastree after a year of acquisition.

 In 2019, Unacademy launched its subscription-based model, Unacademy Plus and reported an ARR of US$30 million.
 In the same year, Unacademy secured nearly $87 million from investors.
 It was the second company in India to receive a direct investment from Facebook.

 In 2020, Unacademy launched Graphy, a platform that allows users to launch online schools.

 During the COVID-19 pandemic in 2020, Unacademy opened its platform to schools and colleges to conduct live classes for their students.
 In the same year, the company launched its Legends on Unacademy, which includes live lectures from athletes, business executives and other public figures.
 Among the personalities who delivered live lectures are Brian Lara, Brett Lee, Jonty Rhodes, Virat Kohli, Sunil Gavaskar, Sourav Ganguly, former diplomat Shashi Tharoor, retired IPS Officer Kiran Bedi, Zev Siegl, Mary Kom, Randi Zuckerberg, Abhijit Banerjee, BCCI chief Sourav Ganguly, Wikipedia co-founder Jimmy Wales and Infosys Foundation chairperson Sudha Murthy.

 In 2021, Unacademy acquired TapChief, Rheo TV and Swiflearn.
 In May 2021, Unacademy launched Educate India, an initiative supported by Feeding India, that provided free 1-year subscriptions to 10,000 children.

 In December 2021, Unacademy had launched their Shikshodaya initiative that aims to educate over 5,00,000 girl students across India.

-As of 2021, the company was valued at $3.44 billion and had raised $860 million in funding from investors.
+As of 2021, the company was valued at $ 3.44 billion and had raised $860 million in funding from investors.

 In 2022, Unacademy became one of the founding members of IAMAI's India EdTech Consortium along with other edtech firms like Simplilearn, PrepInsta Prime, UpGrad, Byjus and Vedantu.
 That year, Unacademy opened its first offline learning centre in Kota, Rajasthan, followed up with other centers in Delhi, Mumbai, and Bengaluru.

 Unacademy has signed MoUs with various Indian state governments to support meritorious students in these states to prepare for competitive exams like K-12, IIT-JEE, NEET UG, and Defence exams.

+In March 2026, upGrad signed a term sheet to acquire Unacademy in an all-stock transaction.
+The proposed deal was structured as a 100% share swap, and Unacademy co-founder Gaurav Munjal was expected to continue leading the company after the acquisition.